'I cannot win': Leo Molloy quits mayoral bid as new poll reveals slump

 "Nominations close today and election signs have just gone up - my campaign starts now," said Beck, who announced her mayoral bid nearly five months ago in March.

 "I am ramping up and Aucklanders can expect to see more policy releases in the coming weeks.
-I am the only true centre-right candidate that will stand up for Auckland and ensure we do not have another Labour controlled Mayor.
+I am the only true centre-right candidate that will stand up for Auckland and ensure we do not have another Labour-controlled Mayor.

 "Efeso Collins should be most worried, he is the only endorsed candidate on the left and can't crack 25 per cent," she said.